8 steps to building features your users actually want

 Once you’re happy with your layout, build it in HTML/CSS, or some kind of system that is easy to adapt to user feedback.

-Keep in mind this isn’t an excuse to put together something quick and dirty.
-This needs to look as real as possible in order to get the right kind of feedback from your users.
+Keep in mind that this isn’t an excuse to put together something quick and dirty.
+It needs to look as real as possible to get the right kind of feedback from your users.

-It’s not enough to just throw this feature at a bunch of live users and ask them to play around with it.
+It’s not enough to just throw this feature at live users and ask them to play around with it.
 You need to set the stage properly.

 The test participants need to understand two things:

-1. What your product is and why people use it
+1. What your product is, and why do people use it

-2. What the problem is that this feature is solving
+2. The problem that this feature is solving

 Chances are you’ll be testing on your own users, so they’ll understand the context of your product.